PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Appendix

 \subsubsection{Rope Manipulation Environment}

 In the robotic rope manipulation task, a deformable rope is kept on the table and the robotic arm performs pokes to nudge the rope towards the desired goal rope configuration.
 The task horizon is fixed at $25$ pokes.
 The deformable rope is formed from $15$ constituent cylinders joined together.
 The following implementation details refer to both the higher and lower level polices, unless otherwise explicitly stated.
 The state and action spaces in the environment are continuous.
 The state space for the rope manipulation environment is a vector formed by concatenation of the intermediate joint positions.
 The upper level predicts subgoal $s_g$ for the lower primitive.
 The action space of the poke is $(x, y, \eta)$, where $(x, y)$ is the initial position of the poke, and $\eta$ is the angle describing the direction of the poke.
 We fix the poke length to be $0.08$.

 While training our hierarchical approach, we select 100 randomly generated initial and final rope configurations each for training, testing and validation.
 For selecting train, test and validation configurations, we first randomly generate $300$ distinct configurations, and then randomly divide them into 100 train, test and validation mazes each.
-We use off-policy Soft Actor Critic~\citep{DBLP:journals/corr/abs-1801-01290} algorithm for optimizing RL objective in our experiments.
+We use off-policy Soft Actor Critic~\citep{haarnoja2018soft} algorithm for optimizing \texttt{RL} objective in our experiments.